 The COVID-19 pandemic has had an adverse impact on the global economic growth and the increase in market volatilities.
-Due to the short duration of the liquidity portfolio, lower interest rates and yields will be crystalized quickly which will in turn introduce volatility to the Bank's net income.
-To counteract these effects, the Bank will pursue several lines of actions including the acceleration of the build-up of the bond portfolio and further diversification of the term deposit portfolio.
+Due to the short duration of the liquidity portfolio, the effect of lower interest rates and yields will manifest quickly which will in turn introduce volatility to the Bank's net income.
+To counteract these effects, the Bank will pursue several actions including the acceleration of the accumulation of the bond portfolio and further diversification of the term deposit portfolio.
 The liquidity portfolio duration is expected to increase with such actions but will continue to be managed within the duration limit in place.